javascript-tutorial/en.javascript.info/6-async/05-async-await/article.md

 f().then(alert); // 1
 ```

 So, `async` ensures that the function returns a promise, wraps non-promises in it.
 Simple enough, right?
 But not only that.
-There's another keyword `await` that works only inside `async` functions, and is pretty cool.
+There's another keyword `await` that works only inside `async` functions, and it's pretty cool.

 ## Await